InnerSourceCommons/managing-innersource-projects/measuring/metrics/number-of-innersource-repositories.md

 **Unit of Measurement**: Number of repositories

-**Interpretation**: Comparing an absolute number to a range does not make sense here.
-Comparing percentages (e.g. 10% of repositories are InnerSource) would make sense, but there is no strong base for comparison at the moment.
-What is more interesting for this metric is to observe its trend (how it changes over time).
+**Interpretation**: Comparing an absolute number to a range does not make sense in this context.
+Comparing percentages does make sense, but there's no strong base for comparison.

+e.g. 10% of repositories are InnerSource

+It's more interesting to observe this metric's trend over time.

 **Measuring**